smitpi/PSSysTray/docs/docs/Add-PSSysTrayEntry.md

 ```

 ## DESCRIPTION
-Add an entry in the csv file
+Add an entry in the csv config file.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
-Add-PSSysTrayEntry -PSSysTrayConfigFilePath C:\temp\PSSysTrayConfig.csv
+An Add-PSSysTrayEntry -PSSysTrayConfigFilePath C:\temp\PSSysTrayConfig.csv
 ```

 ## PARAMETERS